 Available controls include power, purification volume, and UV buttons.
 To run the air purifier, press the power button, and to shut down the unit, press it again, once.
-You can use the same button to enter the user-guided setup mode.
-All you’ve to do is hold the power button for 3 seconds.

 To replace the filters, buy original replacement filters.
 To remove the back cover, grasp the wedging block and pull outwards.
 You should see the filter assembly.
 To remove the filters, hold the drawstring on both ends and pull.

 Remove the plastic packaging from your new filter(s) and install the filter assembly.
 Remember, activated carbon pre-filter is always on the outside.
 Replace the back cover and press the power button to run the air purifier.

 Toshiba recommends that you place the air purifier more than 30 cm from a wall or other objects for the best cleaning effect.
 To avoid the influence of metal shielding, place the unit at least 50 cm from another appliance.